kshurik/rekkobook/jupyter_books/_build/html/_sources/chapter1/content_collab_filters.md

 for a user-item pair.
 Matrix factorization is typically performed using a technique called Singular Value Decomposition (SVD).
 The example of how it is computed is showed below.
 Basically, we have interactions data where rows represent users and columns their ratings/other interactions.
 Based on thatm we have find such matrices that would approximate this relationship from our interactions data.
+It worth mentioning, that by SVD we only try to approximate rather than being able to restore interactions matrix fully.
+Thus, we take *k* biggest singular values from sigma (middle) matrix

 ![](img/svd_example.png)
 *Toy example with SVD decomposition*